chimericdream/worldofpannotia.com/src/_skills/open-lock.md

 title: "Open Lock"

 skill:
-  description: "Attempting an _open lock_ check without a set of thieves' tools imposes a -2 circumstance penalty on the check, even if a simple tool is employed.
+  description: "Attempting an {% skill_link open-lock %} check without a set of thieves' tools imposes a -2 circumstance penalty on the check, even if a simple tool is employed.
 If you use masterwork thieves' tools, you gain a +2 circumstance bonus on the check."
   key_ability: "DEX"
   trained_only: true
   armor_check_penalty: false